AhmedAlamoudi192/Phonebook/README.md

 that's it for running it locally, the application will create a ContactsDB.db file for you to use anywhere you like

-to try the application in a dockeized format do the following:
+to try the application in a dockeized format do the following: worthy to note that you need docker installed before running any of this

 ```
 docker pull ahmedalamoudi192/phonebook:1.0